(Updated Dec. 27, 2015)

 Marion wasn’t known for his hitting _ he usually batted in the seventh and eighth spots in the order during a 13-year big-league career _ but much like another Cardinals standout shortstop, Ozzie Smith, Marion worked to enhance his value at the plate.

-Marion, a Cardinals shortstop from 1940-50, is one of 10 candidates on the Pre-Integration Era ballot being considered for election to the National Baseball Hall of Fame in Cooperstown, N.Y.
+Marion, a Cardinals shortstop from 1940-50, twice has been one of 10 candidates on the Pre-Integration Era ballot being considered for election to the Hall of Fame in Cooperstown, N.Y.
 The ballot is for players, managers, umpires and executives whose most significant achievements came before 1946.
-Former Cardinals owner Sam Breadon also is a candidate.

-To be elected, a candidate must receive votes from at least 12 of the 16 voters, one of whom is Cardinals owner Bill DeWitt.
-Results of the voting will be announced Dec.
-3.
+To be elected, a candidate must receive votes from at least 12 of the 16 voters.
+Marion didn’t receive enough support when voting was done in 2012 and again in 2015.

 With a .263 career batting average and 1,448 hits in 11 seasons with the Cardinals and two with the Browns, offensive numbers alone won’t qualify Marion for the Hall of Fame, but his batting shouldn’t disqualify him either.